marcus1487/nanoraw/README.md

 This package provides tools for the analysis of raw nanopore sequencing data, including correction of basecalls and visualization.

 ## Full Documentation
-Full documentation avaialable at [Read the Docs](https://nanoraw.readthedocs.io)
+Full documentation available at [Read the Docs](https://nanoraw.readthedocs.io)

 ## Installation
 Install nanoraw via pip